Pedro Santos, registered nurse in AXA Health’s 24/7 health support line

 Sleep – Sleep allows our minds and bodies to recharge, repair and relax.
 Try and get to bed at the same time and aim for around seven to nine hours of sleep every night.

-Healthy habits - Don’t drink too much alcohol.
-Stop smoking cigarettes.
-Make sure you eat enough fruit and veg.
+Healthy habits – Avoid drinking too much alcohol, stop smoking cigarettes and make sure you eat enough fruit and veg into your diet.
 This is always good advice, but it’s particularly important as we get older.

-Water - Drinking plenty of water is important for the immune system, energy, digestion, maintaining a healthy weight, organ function and healthy skin.
-So, we need to stay hydrated - it’s as simple as that.
+Water – Drinking 6 to 8 glasses of water is important for the immune system, energy, digestion, maintaining a healthy weight, organ function and healthy skin.
+So, we need to stay hydrated.

 Exercise – Regular exercise is always important.
 As you get older, try and focus on movements that will benefit you the most.
 Swimming instead of running, for example, can aid mobility and flexibility without damaging the joints.